nataliaKat/ordersApp/README.md

 # ordersApp
-a command line Java project for food ordering (in Greek)
+a command prompt Java project for food ordering (in Greek) as a team project for the semester